 If the clinical faculty (SCCE/CI) finds that the student is not meeting the requirements or expectations for the clinical experience, SCCE/CI should contact the DCE to develop an agreeable plan of action for successful completion.
 The student is also encouraged to contact the DCE in this regard.
 Periodic review and specific feedback from the CEF should be provided to the student and the DCE.
-If the problem remains unresolved, the Clinical Education Committee (CEC) will review the case and provide input up to and including immediate termination of the clinical experience.
-A clinical facility also has the right to terminate an experience at the discretion of the CEF and/or administration.
+If the problem remains unresolved, the Loma Linda University PT Program Clinical Education Committee (CEC) will review the case and provide recommendation which may include actions up to immediate termination of the clinical experience.
+A clinical facility has the right to terminate an experience at the discretion of the CEF and/or administration.
 Errors in safety and/or judgment and unprofessional behavior may be grounds for the student to be removed from the facility.
-A student who chooses to terminate any clinical experience without consultation and approval from the respective DCE will automatically receive an "Unsatisfactory" grade for the clinical experience.
+A student who terminates any clinical experience without prior consultation and approval from the Director of Clinical Education (DCE) will be automatically referred to the Clinical Education Committee (CEC).
+The CEC will make a final decision regarding the student's program progression, which may include disciplinary action and could result in an "Unsatisfactory" grade for the clinical experience.